Table of Contents

 Measures of dispersion

 |Ratio of the sum of squared deviations of all measured values and the number of all measured values||The square root of the variance (the standard deviation allows statements about heterogeneity and homogeneity)|

 The normal distribution is characterized by 5 criteria:

 - The curve of the distribution has the shape of a bell (therefore often called the bell curve; the standard normal distribution has the shape of the ‘Gaussian bell’).

 - The distribution is symmetric.

-- 2/3 of the total area is located between the x-values of the inflection points.
+- Two-thirds of the total area is located between the X-values of the inflection points.